kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         - This annotation is not applicable for Outposts, Local Zones or Wavelength zones.
         - "Configuration Options"
             - `port: listen port `
-               - Must be a HTTPS port specified by [listen-ports](#listen-ports).
+               - Must be an HTTPS port specified by [listen-ports](#listen-ports).
             - `mode: "off" (default) | "passthrough" | "verify"`
                - `verify` mode requires an existing trust store resource.
                - See [Create a trust store](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/mutual-authentication.html#create-trust-store) in the AWS documentation for more details.
             - `trustStore: ARN (arn:aws:elasticloadbalancing:trustStoreArn) | Name (my-trust-store)`
                - Both ARN and Name of trustStore are supported values.
                - `trustStore` is required when mode is `verify`.